huijing/personal-website-v3/src/content/blog/2021-04-05-understanding-browser-cookies.md

 Cookie: viola=red_panda; mathia=polar_bear
 ```

-Even though cookies are usually created on the server, you can also create them on the client-side with Javascript, using `document.cookie`.
+Even though cookies are usually created on the server, you can also create them on the client-side with JavaScript, using `document.cookie`.
 Browser cookies also have a number of attributes in addition to the name-value pair mentioned earlier.

 ## Cookie attributes